vijithamittapalli/Accenous-Integrals-Intern-Assessment-7-morning/README.md

-The assessment is designed for the Accenture Intern Program
+The assessment is designed for the Accenous Integrals Internship Program